rajan-coder-ai/Ai-Ml-internship-Codomax/README.md

 ### Learning Outcome
 Learned how to use a trained Machine Learning model to make predictions based on user input.

+## Day 12 – Project Improvement

+### Tasks Completed
+- Improved project formatting
+- Added comments to the Python code
+- Organized project files
+- Improved code readability and structure

+### Project
+Student Score Prediction using Linear Regression

+### Outcome
+The project structure and documentation were improved for better readability and presentation.

 ### Author
 Rajan Bharti
 Computer Science Engineering